-Most students will find it necessary to finance their education through a combination of sources.Wurzweiler School of Social Work and the University's Office of Student Finance work closely with prospective and current master's and doctoral students in accessing a variety of financial resources to help fund their graduate and post-graduate-school education.
+Most students will find it necessary to finance their education through a combination of sources.Wurzweiler School of Social Work and the University's Office of Student Finance work closely with prospective and current master's and doctoral students in accessing a variety of financial resources to help fund their graduate and post-graduate education.
 These include federal student loans, private loans, institutional scholarships and external scholarships.

 Students seeking financial assistance from Yeshiva University who are U.S. citizens or eligible noncitizens are required to submit the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is also the application for the Federal Direct Stafford Loans and other federal programs.